lorenzennio/originsAR/slides.md

 # Summary

 - Remote detector repairs using AR
-- Already widely used in science & industry
+- Bulid on use-cases in science & industry
 - Potential for massive reduction in time, cost and environmental impact

 :white_check_mark: More efficient and reliable detector operation